-Electronic applications are strongly encouraged; however, paper applications will also be considered.
+Electronic applications are strongly encouraged; however paper applications will also be considered.
 Paper applications should be sent to: NOAA Restoration Center, NOAA Fisheries (F/HC3),1315 East West Highway, Rm.
 14853, Silver Spring, MD 20910.
-ATTN: Round 3 Restoring Fish Passage through Barrier Removal.
+ATTN: Round 3 Restoring Tribal Priority Fish Passage through Barrier Removal.
 All applications MUST contain ALL required forms.
 Failure to submit forms may result in disqualification from this competition.
 Applicants are responsible for tracking their own applications.
 Proposal application packages, including all letters of collaboration or support, shall be submitted together in one package.
-Please notify the contact official in Section VII of this announcement by email if you are experiencing difficulties with Grants.gov, your organization is not able to use Grants.gov, or if you are submitting by mail.
+Please notify the contact official in Section VII of this announcement by email (Janine Harris at infrastructure.tribal@noaa.gov) if you are experiencing difficulties with Grants.gov, your organization is not able to use Grants.gov, or if you are submitting by mail.